richardgill/richardgill.github.io/_posts/2014-10-25-doing-deployment-right.md

 An old school classic, but most untracked state can be eliminated by scripts in the language / tool of your choice.
 You can script your deployment and run those scripts to deploy your software.
 It’s a pretty good start, and obviously they’re checked in.

 ###PaaS
 PaaS helps solve this problem.
 For example [Heroku](https://www.heroku.com/) is amazing for developer productivity because it has strict rules about what you can and can’t do.
-And those rules pretty much mean that your deployments are automatic and exercised.
+And those rules pretty much mean that your deployments are automatic and reproducible.
 If I deleted your Heroku account with all your servers, you would be able to bring your software back in minutes (ok, so your database might be gone :s).
 PaaS limits what developers can do and makes deployment reproducible.

 ###Virtual Machines

 The best way to make sure everything works from scratch is to build an entire VM every time you deploy.
-It should contain the OS you’re using, the packages / other software you require and the latest build of your software you want to build.
+It should contain the OS you’re using, the packages / other software you require and the latest build of your software you want to release.
 VMs are a very powerful tool, but they’re slow.
 Building one from scratch for every deploy hampers productivity.
 Like so many things, it’s a trade-off and the trade most (but not all) people make is not do this.
 Because shipping software quickly is also important.
 Tools like [Vagrant](https://www.vagrantup.com/) can help you to manage VMs.

 ###Chef, Puppet and Ansible